Rajesh-210/Terraform-Ec2-Vpc/README.txt

 If we do not create any workspace useing default workspace Then the name of the tfvars file should be like this terraform.tfvars

+In the terraform-rajesh1.tfvars
+we have to give what ever the region we seclect that regions ami id instance type key pair example like i want create ec2 and vpc in mumbai region ap-south-1 then it should be like this

+region         = "ap-south-1"
+ami_id         = "ami-02b8269d5e85954ef"
+key_name       = "script" //what ever the keypairs that we created in that region that we have to give here(Go to ec2 dashboard -> click key pairs) instance_type  = "t3.medium" server1_volume = 20
+server2_volume = 15
+server3_volume = 10
+server4_volume = 10